 - A third offense – Having prior DWI convictions is considered an aggravating factor in any DWI case (this is why second DWIs are commonly prosecuted as Class A misdemeanors rather than Class B misdemeanors for most first-time offenses).
 As such, Texas law stipulates that drivers who are arrested for a third DWI can face 3rd Degree Felony charges, which carries a state prison sentence between 2 to 10 years in state prison, and up to $10,000 in fines.

 - Causing injury or death – If a DWI results in an auto accident that causes injury, drivers can be charged with the 3rd Degree Felony of intoxication assault, regardless of how many prior DWI convictions they had and even if it is their first DWI offense of any type.
-DWI accidents that result in death are charged as intoxication manslaughter, a 2nd Degree Felony that carries a state prison sentence between 2 to 20 years, and up to $10,000 in fines.
+DWI accidents that result in death are charged as intoxication manslaughter, a 2nd Degree Felony that carries a state prison sentence of 2 to 20 years, and up to $10,000 in fines.

 In addition to felony DWIs and the penalties they pose, accused individuals can also face increased punishment for other aggravating factors, including driving on a suspended license, having a high BAC level, and picking up a new charge while on probation.
-Whatever the facts of your arrest and charge may be, it is critical that you work with attorneys who know how to defend against felony charges and the serious penalties you face.
+Whatever the facts of your arrest and charge may be, it is critical that you work with criminal defense attorneys who know how to defend against felony charges and the serious penalties you face.

 Charged with a felony DWI?
 Contact our firm for a free consultation.